 The Piano Life Saver System is easy to maintain

-Invisible for upright pianos, barely visible underneath the soundboard for grand pianos, the system is completely silent for all types of instruments.
-It has a panel with LED lights indicating that it has electrical power and blinking when a water refill is needed (about once a week during winter, less often during summer).
+Invisible in upright pianos, barely visible underneath the soundboard in grand pianos, the system is completely silent for all types of instruments.
+It has a panel with LED lights that indicate when it has power and blink when a water refill is needed (about once a week during winter, less often during summer).

-The exact amount of water and Pad Treatment is poured into the tank with an Universal Watering can (custom-made by Dampp-Chaser) by inserting the nozzle into the end of the watering tube.
-One capful of Pad Treatment added to the water inhibits the growth of moulds and excessive scale buildups.
+The correct amount of water and Pad Treatment is poured into the tank using a Universal Watering can (custom-made by Dampp-Chaser).
+Just insert the nozzle into the end of the watering tube.
+One capful of Pad Treatment added to the water inhibits the growth of mold and excessive scale buildup.

-But in any case, the system must remain constantly plugged into an electrical outlet unconnected to a light switch (although an occasional power interruption, for a few hours or days may not cause catastrophic effects).
+But in any case, the system must remain plugged into an electrical outlet that is not connected to a light switch (although an occasional power interruption, for a few hours or days, may not cause serious harm).

-Once a year, your technician will dismount the whole system for a thorough cleaning and inspection (cost: $45 if done along with a piano tuning).
+Once a year, your technician will dismount the whole system for a thorough cleaning and inspection (included in the 2 hour appointment).

-Twice a year (according to the manufacturer’s recommendation), your piano technician must replace the humidifier pads and plastic sleeves, and, if needed, provide a replacement bottle of Pad Treatment.
+Twice a year (according to the manufacturer’s recommendations), your piano technician will need to replace the humidifier pads and plastic sleeves, and, if needed, provide a replacement bottle of Pad Treatment.

 The Piano Life Saver will save you money, time and hassle

-The Dampp Chaser Corporation describes how its system outperforms and costs much less in electricity and trouble than any other humidifier/dehumidifier system for piano care and maintenance.
-Just think about the routine of filling or emptying gallons of water daily with home or portable systems, while a Dampp Chaser needs a quick refill weekly or every two weeks!
+The Dampp-Chaser Corporation describes how its system outperforms, and costs much less in electricity and trouble, than any other humidifier/dehumidifier system, for your piano’s care and maintenance.
+Just think about the routine of filling or emptying gallons of water daily as required by home or portable systems, compared to the Dampp-Chaser system, which only needs a quick refill every week or two!

 Finally, some add-ons for stabilizing your piano’s tuning

-A tailor-made wool string cover will help create a microclimate for your piano’s soundboard and pinblock, without any contact on the strings and effect on the sound.
+A tailor-made wool string cover will help create a microclimate for your piano’s soundboard and pinblock, without making contact with the strings or affecting the sound.

 A less expensive alternative would be to spread a blanket over the piano between uses.